Nancy-Chauhan/nancy.github.io/_posts/2019-02-26-Programs-says-Hello-to-Electrons.md

 comments: true
 ---

 As we say " Know the menu before you order food" and so the question arises how exactly problems , algorithms works !
+Just a short blog depicting the interaction of Problems / Algorithms with Electrons.

 Computer Architecture in Levels of Transformation